Henri Pittier National Park: Fauna

 In the park inhabit at least 582 species of birds, which means at least 43% of bird species in Venezuela and 6% of the world birdlife.
 A density of 5.4 species per 10 km ², one of the highest in the world.

 The Paso Portachuelo is a major gateway for more than 79 species of migratory birds from the northern hemisphere.

-Among the most representative genera of birds are: the peregrine falcon, the swift, harpy eagle, the lonely eagle, the Wetmore cock, the helmeted curassow, the guiro, the sorocuá acorallado, the military macaw and the siskin, just to name a few.
+Among the most representative genera of birds are: the peregrine falcon, the swift, harpy eagle, the lonely eagle, Wetmore’s cock, the helmeted curassow, the guiro, the sorocuá acorallado, the military macaw and the siskin, just to name a few.

 They have recorded 140 species of mammals, representing 47% of the mammal fauna in Venezuela.
 Larger groups are represented by the bats, followed by rodents and carnivores, among them are the tapir, the peccary, the sloth, the anteater, the howler monkey, the giant otter, the ocelot, the puma, the tailed deer, the agouti, the paca and the water rat.

 Among the reptiles have been recorded 97 species and 38 amphibians, both types of animals include the american crocodile located at the mouth of the San Miguel river, sea turtles, rattlesnakes and other species of toads and frogs of tropical forests.

 It is estimated that live more than a million species of insects, and has never computes all insect species in the park.

-Endangered Species
+Endangered species

 In recent years the populations of many species that inhabit the park have been reduced, some extinct or virtually extinct.

 Have classified three levels of threat in the park, about the danger of extinction: